p0deje/Maccy/README.md

 ## About

-Maccy is a simple clipboard manager for macOS inspired by [Parcellite](http://parcellite.sourceforge.net).
+Maccy is a simple clipboard manager for macOS.
+It keeps the history of what you copy and lets you easily navigate, search and use previous clipboard contents.

 There are dozens of similar applications out there, so why build another?

-* learn Swift
+Over the past years since I moved from Linux to macOS, I struggled to find a clipboard manager that is as free and simple as [Parcellite](http://parcellite.sourceforge.net).
-* get acquainted with macOS application development
+Also, I wanted to learn Swift and get acquainted with macOS application development.

 ## Features

+* open source and free
+* lightweight
-* lightweight application using standard macOS menu
+* uses standard macOS menu
 * search-as-you-type

 ## Usage